JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 > - 1.8.0: raise this warning to an error,
 >  `-XXLanguage:-ReportMissingUpperBoundsViolatedErrorOnAbbreviationAtSupertypes` can be used to temporarily revert to the pre-1.8 behavior

-### Prohibit upper bound violation in a generic typealias usage
+### Prohibit upper bound violation in a generic type alias usage (a type parameter used in a generic type argument of a type argument of the aliased type)

 > **Issue**: [KT-54066](https://youtrack.jetbrains.com/issue/KT-54066)
 >